- Home

 Female anti-slavery activist and women’s rights advocate Isabella Baumfree changed her name to Sojourner Truth.

-Having been born into slavery herself, Baumfree escaped in 1826 after her master broke his promise to grant her freedom and devoted her life to campaigning for the abolition of slavery and equal rights.
+Having been born into slavery, Baumfree escaped in 1826 after her master broke his promise to grant her freedom.
+She devoted her life to campaigning for the abolition of slavery and equal rights.

 Baumfree changed her name to Sojourner Truth because she believed it was her religious obligation to preach the gospel and speak out against slavery and inequality.
-She’s best known for the famous phrase ‘Ain’t I a Woman?’ in the speech that she’s said to have delivered at a women’s convention in Ohio in 1851
+She’s best known for the famous phrase ‘Ain’t I a Woman?’ in the speech that she’s believed to have delivered at a women’s convention in Ohio in 1851.

 1st June, 1946